minershive/hiveos-linux/hive/miners/tt-miner/3.0.6/ReadMe.txt

 -n, -list, -ndevs	List the detected CUDA devices and exit -logpool		Enable logging of the pool communication.
 TT-Miner creates the pool-logfile in the folder 'Logs'.
 -log			Enable logging of screen output and additional information, the file is created in the folder 'Logs'.
--luck			Show a second information line that shows you how long it should take to find a new solution (share).
+-poolinfo, -pi		Show information of the active pool -luck			Show a second information line that shows you how long it should take to find a new solution (share).

 				Additionally the time already spend on the new solutions is printed and also a 'luck' value in percent that shows you the progress.
 Values below 100% indicate that there is still time left until the next solution should be found.
 Values above 100% indicate that the miner needs